okisooo/osu-mode/README.md

 - Fill in the paths.
 - Once you've done that, make sure to update them using the button at the very bottom.

-You're all set!
+You're all set.
 Start osu!
 Mode and get to playing!